-Earth's pole, the Northern Hemisphere point where the rotation axis intersects the surface, is in constant motion.
-Dominantly, the motion is circular, (Figure 1) following a prograde path with a diameter of several meters, a superposition of the Chandler (~14 month) and Annual Wobbles [Wilson and Haubrich, 1976; Gross et al., 2003] maintained by the motion and redistribution of air and water.
-Since regular observations began in 1899, there has been an additional southward drift of the pole at a rate $\sim 0.1$ meters per year along longitude 70 degrees West.
-The drift is attributed to Pleistocene deglaciation (Post Glacial Rebound, or PGR) [e.g., Mitrovica et al., 2003] and other sources of mass movement or redistribution in the solid Earth [e.g., Spada et al., 1992; Steinberger and O'Connell, 2002; Doubrovine et al., 2012; Creveling et al., 2012], whose time scales require treatment of Earth as a visco-elastic body.
+[2] The Earth's pole, the Northern Hemisphere point where the rotation axis intersects the surface, is in constant motion.
+Dominantly, the motion is circular (Figure 1), following a prograde path with a diameter of several meters, a superposition of the Chandler (~14 months) and Annual Wobbles [Wilson and Haubrich, 1976; Gross et al., 2003] maintained by the motion and redistribution of air and water.
+Since regular observations began in 1899, there has been an additional southward drift of the pole at a rate $\sim 0.1 \text{m/yr}$ along ongitude 70°W. The drift is attributed to Pleistocene deglaciation (Post Glacial Rebound, or PGR) [e.g., Mitrovica et al., 2006] and other sources of mass movement or redistribution in the solid Earth [e.g., Spada et al., 1992; Steinberger and O'Connell, 2002; Doubrovine et al., 2012; Creveling et al., 2012], whose time scales require treatment of the Earth as a viscoelastic body.
 There is also irregular motion of the pole at intermediate time scales of a few years, for which a purely elastic treatment of the Earth should be sufficient.
-We show here that polar motion at these intermediate time scales is likely climate-related, and that increased ice melting rates are a main cause of an abrupt eastward turn of the mean pole position around 2005 (Figure 2).
+We show here that polar motion at these intermediate time scales is likely climate related and that increased ice melting rates are the main cause of an abrupt eastward turn of the mean pole position around 2005 (Figure 2).
 This change has been noted previously and is the reason that the International Earth Rotation and Reference Systems Service (IERS) 2010 Conventions adopted a higher order polynomial for the definition of the mean pole [Cheng et al., 2011; Petit and Luzum, 2010].
-A previous study [Roy and Peltier, 2011] examined a similar, but relatively minor long-term rate changes in polar motion (and also a similar rate change in the degree-2 zonal gravity coefficient J2) in around 1992, and speculated a possible connection between the rate changes and polar ice sheets ice melt.
+A previous study [Roy and Peltier, 2011] examined similar, but relatively minor long-term rate changes in polar motion (and also a similar rate change in the degree-2 zonal gravity coefficient J2) in around 1992 and speculated a possible connection between the rate changes and polar ice sheets ice melt.